 1. Patient Care

-- Accurate history taking as pertains to infectious diseases including an assessment of epidemiological risk factors.
+- Accurate history taking as it pertains to infectious diseases including an assessment of epidemiological risk factors.

 - Physical examination skills necessary to substantiate and confirm a suspicion of a contagious disease.